Connect with us

 Love Singapore

 Singapore has a lot going for it.
 Nearly fifty percent of it is covered by greenery, and through land reclamation it’s growing.
-Singapore is a vibrant, competitive economy, a global centre for finance and commerce, and one wired for technology and innovation.
-Singapore also has one of the highest GDPs in the world and has consistent high rankings across crucial parameters like safety, healthcare, and education.

 Here are some trends that have occurred in Singapore.

-From 2009 to 2013, there was a whopping 60% surge in house prices.
-In 2011, it slowed down, and now it is no more only a seller’s market.
+From 2009 to 2013, house prices surged by a whopping 60%.
+However, it slowed down in 2011, and now it is no longer only a seller’s market.

 Prices can even rise two-fold in fifteen years.